rainmeter/rainmeter-plugin-sdk/README.md

 **Download:**

 *   Use git (`git clone git@github.com:rainmeter/rainmeter-plugin-sdk.git`)
-*   Use svn (`svn checkout https://github.com/rainmeter/rainmeter-plugin-sdk/trunk rainmeter`)
+*   Use svn (`svn checkout https://github.com/rainmeter/rainmeter-plugin-sdk/trunk rainmeter-plugin-sdk`)
 *   Download the [current snapshot](https://github.com/rainmeter/rainmeter-plugin-sdk/zipball/master) as a .zip archive.

 To install the tools required to build the plugins, follow the "Build tools" section of the <a href="http://rainmeter.net/cms/Source">Source Code</a> page.